Photography by Roy Mehta

 A digital archive of the photographs will be gifted to Brent Museums and Archives.

-Well known curator and artist Laura Noble has curated the physical exhibition which will open in NW London in March 2022.
+Curator and artist Laura Noble has curated the physical exhibition which will open in NW London in March 2022.